enderNakamoto/warlords/README.md

 The Diagram above shows the user actions, and the automated actions of Acurast processors (cron jobs):

-Main Actions a Player Can Take (public entry functions called by players) are as follow:
+Main Actions a Player Can Take (public entry functions called by players) are as follows:

 - **Join the Game**: Upon joining the game, a player's default values are initialized in the game state.
 Players are provided with an army that has a default troop composition.